 Previous qualitative reviews have suggested that land use history and landscape factors influence the recovery of faunal communities (Bowen et al. 2007; Chazdon et al. 2009), but our results did not support such relationships.
 The floristic and structural recovery of vegetation has been found to differ depending on land use history in terms of disturbance duration, intensity and type, which particularly impacts the state of the seed bank and soil fertility (Guariguata & Ostertag 2001; Kammesheidt 2002).
 For example, Borges and Stouffer (1999) found that a small change in disturbance regime resulted in distinct floral and avian communities.
 Details of disturbance history beyond broad classifications were largely absent from the publications we accessed, which could explain the disparity and highlights the need for improved metadata collection.
-Forest specialists refrain from travelling through open or intensively used areas (Laurance & Gomez 2005; Stouffer et al. 2006) to avoid risks posed by open and edge habitats where abiotic and biotic conditions differ (Laurance, Stouffer & Laurance 2004; Aben et al. 2012).
-However, the proportion of forest specialists in secondary forest relative to primary forest was not related to whether the secondary forest was continuous or discontinuous with primary forest.
+Forest specialists refrain from travelling through open or intensively used areas (Laurance & Gomez 2005; Stouffer et al. 2006) to avoid risks posed by open and edge habitats where abiotic and biotic conditions differ (Laurance, Stouffer & Laurance 2004; Aben et al. 2012), suggesting these species might be absent from isolated secondary forest patches.
+We found that whether secondary forest was continuous or discontinuous with primary forest had no influence on species richness.
 A better measure of isolation might have been the distance to primary forest as some bird species are vagile and can disperse over gaps (Lees & Peres 2009), but the relevant data were not available.

 Functional diversity

-Both SSR and FRic were comparable in primary forest and secondary forest of all ages.
-Together with our analyses of species richness, this suggests that although new species colonise secondary forest over time these species are functionally similar in terms of their dietary preferences to those already within the avian community.
-As a result, the identity of functional traits in the secondary forest community is not altered.
+FD, FEve and FDis were found to be equivalent in primary and secondary tropical forests suggesting similar efficiency in resource use and similar levels of ecosystem functioning in both types of forest.
 Edwards et al. (Edwards et al. 2013b) also found that functional diversity of birds was similar for selectively logged and primary forests in Borneo.
 Taken together with our results, this suggests that functions provided by birds may be similar in recovering tropical forests and those that have not been degraded.
 However, this will likely depend on the landscape within which the secondary forest is found.
 If degradation increases over large areas, due to processes including deforestation and climate change, then avian communities may become depauperate over these large areas, resulting in decreased functioning (Mokany, Prasad & Westcott 2014).
 Additionally, given that tropical forest degradation may also alter the trophic level and breadth of bird species relative to primary forest (Edwards et al. 2013b), any conclusions based on existing studies that functioning may be similar should be treated with caution.

+However, FRic was significantly lower in secondary forest than in primary forest, indicating that some of the traits investigated were missing in the secondary forest communities.
+As a result, some ecosystem processes provided by birds and related to their diet, for example pollination and seed dispersal, may be deficient in secondary forest relative to primary forest.
+Species with different traits may respond differently to environmental change meaning that more functionally rich communities can respond to environmental changes and maintain levels of functioning (functional insurance; Diaz and Cabido 2001).
+Therefore, our results also suggest that communities in secondary forest may be less stable through time and ecosystem functioning may be more open to variation in the abiotic environment.
+Prescott et al. (2016) found a similar relationship in FRic when forests converted to oil palm plantations and pastures with forest remnants.
+Lower FRic may be the result of a decline in functional roles available in the more structurally simple degraded habitats.